Sid231/Sid231.github.io/_pages/about.md

   - /about.html
 ---

-This is Kumar Siddhant.
+Hello!
 Welcome to my page!

-I am currently pursuing my Master of Science in Computer Engineering at Rutgers University, New Brunswick with an expected graduation in Spring 2019.
+I am Kumar Siddhant, originally from a small town called Talcher, popular for coal mines, from India.
+I am now pursuing my Master of Science in Computer Engineering at Rutgers University, New Brunswick with specialization in the field of Machine Learning and Deep Learning.
+Right now I am learning more about Big Data applications, distributed computing and schedulling algorithms and looking out for full-time opportunities in the field of Data Science.

-I have worked on research projects based on Robotics, AI and animation and want to broaden my knowledge in the field of Machine Learning and Computer Vision.
-Presently enrolled in courses like Deep Learning and Computer Intervention in Medicine.
-Actively looking for Research Assistant opportunities in the summer in the field of Computer Vision.

 Before joining Rutgers, I worked in Verizon India as a software developer and spent a great deal of time in understanding the software industry and honing the programming skills.